ljdrg/DataEngineeringCapstoneProject/README.md

 A data dictionary for the final data model is included, detailing each field and its purpose.

 [data_dictionary](data_dictionary.md)

+## Data Pipeline

+1. The data loaded in the workspace is used

+2. The immigration data is loaded into a spark dataframe
+    - Created tables are:
+        - fact table immigration
+        - dim table person
+        - dim table airline
+    - the final tables are stored in the "output_data" dir
+3. The temperature data is loaded into a spark dataframe
+    - dim table temperature
+    - the final tables are stored in the "output_data" dir
+4. The demography data is loaded into a spark dataframe
+    - dim table demography
+    - the final tables are stored in the "output_data" dir
+4. Extract helper tables from immigration label description.
+The labels data is loaded into a spark dataframe
+    - created helper tables are:
+        - Country Code
+        - City Code
+        - State Code
+    - the final tables are stored in the "output_data" dir

+Note:
+to use S3 instead of the workspace to load the data the following steps are required:
+    - define the source bucket in the `config.cfg` file
+    - upload the immigration data set and its labels description
+    - upload the temperature data set
+    - and the demography data set

 ### Quality Assurance
 Implemented data quality checks to ensure the integrity and accuracy of the data.